Gategroup: Disputes and strike action

 A major dispute, reminiscent of the Grunwick dispute of the 1970s, ensued when it sacked 670 staff based at Heathrow Airport in August 2005; the staff were gathered in a car park and the announcement made by megaphone.
 In sympathy with the sacked workers, British Airways staff at the airport walked out, and mass pickets of Gate Gourmet were organised by the Transport and General Workers' Union.
 The American head of Gate Gourmet at the time, Dave Siegel, blamed the industrial action on "the most irrational, irresponsible group" he had ever seen in organised labour.

 Several workers alleged that Gate Gourmet had engineered the dispute to employ non-union workers at lower wages and with worse conditions of employment.
 The company subsequently offered a redundancy package of more than twice the statutory minimum in an effort to resolve the labour difficulties, secure a new deal with British Airways, and avoid insolvency.
 The union later negotiated the reinstatement of some of the employees, but others have continued to protest at their treatment.

 In a separate 2005 incident, unions representing Gate Gourmet employees in the United States successfully sued the company after it tried to eliminate the employees' healthcare benefits.

 Vehicle safety

-In December 2018, a survey by the union of drivers for Gate Gourmet flagged concerns about the catering vehicles used to service planes.
-97% of drivers reported that Gate Gourmet is continuing to use vehicles which are labeled "no go" due to issues like broken safety rails, missing emergency equipment or broken brakes.
-Drivers also reported that the vehicles are infested with rodents or insects.
+In December 2018, a survey of Gate Gourmet workers in Atlanta, Georgia flagged concerns about the catering vehicles used to service planes.
+97% of drivers reported that Gate Gourmet was continuing to use vehicles which were labeled "no go" due to issues like broken safety rails, missing emergency equipment or faulty brakes.
+Drivers also reported that some vehicles were infested with rodents or insects.